Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Abstract

 \section{Abstract}

 Retinal vessel segmentation is a fundamental step in screening, diagnosis, and treatment of various cardiovascular and ophthalmic diseases.
 Robustness is one of the most critical requirements for practical utilization, since the test images may be captured using different fundus cameras, or be affected by various pathological changes.
 We investigate this problem from a data augmentation perspective, with the merits of no additional training data or inference time.
 In this paper, we propose two new data augmentation modules, namely, channel-wise random Gamma correction and channel-wise random vessel augmentation.
 Given a training color fundus image, the former applies random gamma correction on each color channel of the entire image, while the latter intentionally enhances or decreases only the fine-grained blood vessel regions using morphological transformations.
 With the additional training samples generated by applying these two modules sequentially, a model could learn more invariant and discriminating features against both global and local disturbances.
-Experimental results on both real-world and synthetic datasets demonstrate that our method can improve the performance and robustness of a classic convolutional neural network architecture.
-Source codes are available \href{https://github.com/PaddlePaddle/Research/tree/master/CV/robust_vessel_segmentation}{here}.
+Experimental results on both realworld and synthetic datasets demonstrate that our method can improve the performance and robustness of a classic convolutional neural network architecture.
+The source code is available at \url{https://github.com/PaddlePaddle/Research/tree/master/CV/robust_vessel_segmentation}. \keywords{Roust retinal vessel segmentation \and Gamma correction \and Vessel augmentation \and Color distortion \and Pathological changes.}